Did Venezuela's Chavez nudge Christ to pick South American pope?

-CARACAS Late Venezuelan leader Hugo Chavez's influence may have stretched into the afterlife and had a hand in Christ's decision to opt for a Latin American Pope, acting President Nicolas Maduro said on Wednesday.
+CARACAS, March 13 Late Venezuelan leader Hugo Chavez may have had a hand in Christ's decision to opt for a Latin American pope, acting President Nicolas Maduro said on Wednesday.

 "We know that our commander ascended to the heights and is face-to-face with Christ," Maduro said at a Caracas book fair.
 "Something influenced the choice of a South American pope, someone new arrived at Christ's side and said to him: 'Well, it seems to us South America's time has come.'"